 But parental involvement in teen driving has also proven to lower the statistics.
 It is vitally important that parents understand that they hold the key to their teen’s driving safety.
 Parents and teens are entering into written agreements and commitments, to form a foundation for dialogue and commitment to safer driving.
 For more information on a sample parent teen safe driving agreement and what parents can do to keep their teen drivers safe, please go to the Atlanta Centers for Disease Control website and download the Parents Are the Key handbook that includes the agreement that parents can sign with their teen drivers.

-In the event of a teen car accident, Charles Scholle has the knowledge and skill to help families through the medical and legal issues involved.
-His work as a catastrophic personal injury lawyer has given him the depth of expertise needed to work with medical teams in all sorts of personal injuries that result from motor vehicle accidents.
-He guides his Atlanta clients through the financial and medical recovery after a teen car crash.
+In the event of a teen car accident, Scholle Law has the knowledge and skill to help families through the medical and legal issues involved.
+Our work as catastrophic personal injury lawyers gives us the depth of expertise needed to work with medical teams in all sorts of personal injuries that result from motor vehicle accidents.
+We guide our Atlanta clients through the financial and medical recovery after a teen car crash.

-For nearly two decades, Charles Scholle has helped injured victims and their families manage the difficult recovery from accident and injury caused by others.
-He supports families to secure their legal rights and the proper medical attention at times when they need that support most.
+For over two decades, Scholle Law, led by Charles Scholle, has helped injured victims and their families manage the difficult recovery from accident and injury caused by others.
+We support families to secure their legal rights and the proper medical attention at times when they need that support most.